 Will Eaton breakers fit Square D panel?

 If you want to install Eaton breakers in your Square D panel, you’ll have to check the breakers’ compatibility with the panel.
 Many Eaton breakers are interchangeable with Square D panels, but not all are.
 Eaton sells two models that are interchangeable, but they’re not exactly the same.
+Generally they do not fit nor are they designed to.

 While some manufacturers don’t have an issue with interchangeable breakers, Square D strongly advises against using Classified breakers in its panels.
 The company cites the National Electrical Code section 110-3(b) and a number of accidents in the past due to improper use of Classified breakers.